tsparticles/tsparticles/components/react-particles-js/README.md

 In this simple demo website, a new approach has been used, giving the application a powerful composability.
 Issues concerning best practices, usability, backward compatibility and performances are raising, so..

-**Looking for contributors and mantainers**

-All is needed is previous experience with Typescript.

-If you are interested contact me privately.

-Every PR will always be welcome.